lagbolt/library/Polgerbookreview.md

 The before photo shows what looks like a paper sign printed by computer.
 It says, "WELCOME!
 THE LIBRARY IS OPEN TODAY UNTIL 4:30 PM".
 It looks terrible, but the one piece of information on the sign ("open until 4:30") is clear.
 You could probably walk past this sign and absorb this subconsciously.

 The after photo show a column with a large vertical sign.
 The largest text is "Welcome!".
 There is a *lot* of text, as well as five icons.
 The two most important pieces of information on the sign are "open until 5:00PM" and "straight ahead" but they get lost in the design and the beautiful sans serif display font.
 So for me, the sign "looks nice" but doesn't seem all that functional.
+It's also worth pointing out that this sign voilates every rule you've heard about not putting too many words on one sign.

 It's easy to think of a better layout.
 You could move "Welcome!" to the top of the sign and move "straight ahead" to where "Welcome!" is now.
 You also need to graphically distinguish between the two kinds of information (closing time and directions).